 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using current installation best practices.
+It's important to hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
 Ohio may require a solar company to hold a state contractors' license, but only for commercial work.
 For home solar panel installations, cities can establish their own licensing or regulatory requirements.

-Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

-High-quality solar installations should have robust workmanship and performance guarantees.
-The workmanship warranty covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
-The output warranty ensures an energy generation baseline.
-Strong warranties reflect a solar provider's faith in its installations.
+Quality solar installations should come with comprehensive workmanship and performance warranties.
+The workmanship warranty covers any installation problems such as poor alignment, poor wiring, or cracks in the panels.
+The performance guarantee ensures a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

-The cost of home solar panels in Anderson varies depending on several factors, including your system's expected capacity and the type of panels you'll use.
-Generally speaking, a typical solar energy system will cost $3,410 per kilowatt, not including preliminary work, permit fees, or labor.
+The cost of home solar panels in Anderson depends on several factors, including the area and generating capacity of your panel array and the type of panels you'll use.
+Generally speaking, a complete solar energy system could range from $3,410 per kilowatt, not including preliminary work, labor, or permit fees.
 Most solar systems in Anderson are 7.4 kilowatts, and the typical Anderson homeowners spends $17,636 after accounting for federal tax refunds.
 Some homeowners may prefer leasing their solar panels to reduce upfront costs.

 Incentive Amount: